 Future Fighting Hawk Checklist

 Now that you're in your junior year of high school, it's time to get serious about your future.
 Get started now on this checklist now, so you're ready to join us in fall 2023.
 Have questions?
 Your UND admissions rep has the answers.

 - Explore our interactive program finder to learn more about the 225+ fields of study offered at UND.
 Make a list of all the programs that interest you.
 You can narrow it down later.

 - Make sure you're taking the right mix of high school classes to meet the UND admission requirements.
-To be accepted to UND for Fall 2020, you'll need the following:
+To be accepted to UND for fall 2023, you'll need the following:

 - English (4 units)